Mid-Semester Test: 20%

 Official UoA link.

 The mid semester test (MST) and end of semester test (EST) are purely multi choice questions.
-Each lecture usually gets about 2 questions in the test.
+Each lecture 2 questions in the test.
 The MST tests content in the first half of semester whereas the EST tests content in the second half of semester.
-Both the MST and EST also contain questions regarding the lab content.
+Both the MST and EST also contain questions regarding the lab content, with 6 questions for each lab.
 However, the exam covers the entire courses' content via written-answer questions, while labs will not be directly examined.
-The organisation of this paper is very, very well done - with test results of over 1000 students being released within 24 hours (just as an example) and lecturers being incredibly responsive to students' questions.
+The organisation of this paper is very, very well done - with test results of over 1000 students being released in just a couple of days and lecturers being incredibly responsive to students' questions.
 The labs are also extremely engaging, with most of the lab content tying into the lecture content thus being incredibly relevant.

 Labs are, for many, the highlight of this paper.
 There are 6 labs: 1 lab per fortnight.
-In order, there is a rat lab, brain lab, cardiovascular lab, reproduction lab, musculoskeletal lab and respiratory lab, the order of which roughly corresponds with the progress of the lecture content.
+In order, there is a rat lab, brain lab, cardiovascular lab, reproduction lab, respiratory lab, and musculoskeletal lab, the order of which roughly corresponds with the progress of the lecture content.
 These labs supplement what is taught in lectures, offering additional knowledge while consolidating your understanding of the lecture content.

+In 2019, each lab contributed 10% to your final grade and your best 5/6 labs were weighted, amounting to a total of 10% for the lab component for MEDSCI142.
+So, please don’t be too gutted if you did not do as well in one of the labs as you had anticipated.
 In order to get the most out of labs, we strongly encourage reading the lab itself as many times as possible before the lab, familiarizing yourself with the tasks and any new terminology or concepts.
+Try to test yourself with the smaller details that may be more difficult to set in, as it usually links well to the lecture content (and may fill in some gaps missed during lectures!).
 For most labs there will also be required pre-readings, which cover some of the lab content – be sure to read these as they may be tested in the MCQ test at the end of each lab.
-During the lab, do not hesitate to raise your hand if you’re lost or have any questions as Medsci demonstrators are all very helpful!
+Also, during the lab, do not hesitate to raise your hand if you’re lost or have any questions as Medsci demonstrators are all very kind and helpful!

-In the MST and EST, each lab contributes 6 questions each i.e. MST has 18 questions (6 each of the first 3 labs) and the EST has 18 questions (6 each of the last 3 labs) and they have been notoriously difficult in the past.
-They can be quite tricky - be sure to know the labs very well and clarify any concepts you are unsure of on Piazza to ensure you obtain those coveted marks in the MST and EST!
+In the MST and EST, each lab contributes 6 questions each i.e. MST has 18 questions (6 each of the first 3 labs) and the EST has 18 questions (6 each of the last 3 labs).
+These lab questions are not piss takes, they are known to be notoriously difficult – so be sure to know the labs very well and clarify any concepts you are unsure of on Piazza to ensure you obtain those coveted marks in the MST and EST!

 Autonomic & Endocrine System